Turcotte Shooting Facility

-Handgun classes, including the Enhanced Carry Permit Class, are being offered at Turcotte on Tuesdays and Wednesdays, of the 2nd and 3rd weeks of each month.
+Handgun classes, including the Enhanced Carry Permit Class, are being offered at Turcotte on Tuesdays, on the 2nd and 3rd weeks of each month.
 What follows is our Class Schedule for Turcotte, then a listing of the type of classes that we are offering.
 If you need more information or wish to sign up for one of our classes, please email us (at Steve.Moore@wfp.ms.gov).
 Please do not delay, as classes are rapidly filling!

 - November 12: Enhanced Carry Permit Class: ($107.00)